 All the initiatives described above show the potential for redesigning cancer to ensure delivery of outcomes which matter most to patients while being more efficient, less wasteful, and more sustainable for the future.
 At the same time, they show it is possible to maintain patient access to high-quality care, ensure further advances in areas of poor prognosis, and to tackle existing inequalities in access to cancer knowledge, prevention, diagnosis, treatment, and care.
 But to turn the isolated examples described above into real, systemic change will require five enablers to be in place.

-Our plea to healthcare decision-makers is to redesign cancer care based on five commitments which, we believe, will create the environment to allow necessary healthcare systems to find, implement and deliver innovations in cancer care.
-These innovations will make cancer care more sustainable for people, prosperity, and the planet - and will allow people with cancer to get the care they need and the improved outcomes they deserve. even in today's straitened economic times.
+Our plea to healthcare decision-makers is to redesign cancer care based on five commitments which, we believe, will create environment to necessary healthcare systems to find, implement deliver innovations in cancer care.
+These innovations will make cancer care sustainable for people, prosperity, and the planet - and will allow people with cancer to get the care they need and the improved outcomes deserve. even today's straitened economic times.